- Mazen Hamad , Ph.D., Spectroscopy, Analytical and Instrumental Chemistry

 Goals for Student Learning in the Major

-- Skills to do chemical research.
+- Productively participate in chemical research.

-- The ability to engage in scientific inquiry.
+- Engage in scientific inquiry.

 Prospects for Chemistry Graduates

-Either B.A. curriculum prepares the student for the job market immediately after graduation or for further education in graduate or professional school.
+Either B.S. curriculum prepares the student for the job market immediately after graduation or for further education in graduate or professional school.
 As the name implies, the Health Science emphasis is designed for students who are seeking careers in health related fields such as medicine.
 Chemistry majors who also complete the UH Hilo Teacher Education Program may apply for initial basic teaching certificates in elementary and secondary education in the State of Hawaiʻi.